-- Lectures for the presentation, development and analysis of the contents of the course. - Practical sessions for the resolution of individual problems and practical projects in the laboratory. - A project for each part of the course (Units 1-2: optimal filtering; Units 3-4: adaptive algorithms). - Seminars for discussion with reduced groups of students
+- Lectures for the presentation, development and analysis of the contents of the course. - Practical sessions for the resolution of individual problems and practical projects in the laboratory. - A project for each part of the course. - Seminars for discussion with reduced groups of students